kappter/PrintVis/README.markdown

    - **C**: Add body text (copy).
    - **P**: Add a photo placeholder.
    - **Cp**: Add a caption.
-   - **S**: Add a shape placeholder.
+   - **S**: Add a resizable shape (click bottom-right handle to resize).
+   - **DP**: Add a dominant photo that crosses the gutter (e.g., spans modules 2+4 if added to 2 or 4).
-6. View added elements, which tile left to right, top to bottom in the quadrant (150px x 100px boxes).
+6. View added elements, which tile left to right, top to bottom in the quadrant (150px x 100px boxes, except dominant photo: 300px x 200px).
 Elements stop adding if the quadrant is full.
 7. Restructure layout:
-   - Click and drag an element within its quadrant (yellow outline appears).
+   - Click and drag an element within its quadrant (or across gutter for dominant photo; yellow outline appears).
    - Move to a new grid position, release to place (snaps to 150px x 100px grid).
-   - Elements cannot overlap or move outside the quadrant.
+   - Elements cannot overlap or move outside their quadrant (or spanned modules for dominant photo).
+8. Resize shapes:
+   - Click the bottom-right handle of a shape (black square).
+   - Drag to adjust size (min: 150px x 100px, max: quadrant size).
+   - Release to set size; shape renders behind other elements.
+9. Randomize spread:
+   - Click “Randomize Spread” in the sidebar to generate a balanced layout with 2–4 elements per quadrant, including at least one title and photo.
+   - Elements tile automatically, respecting quadrant boundaries.
-8. Export the spread:
+10. Export the spread:
     - Click “Export PDF” in the sidebar to download `spread.tex`.
     - Compile the LaTeX file using `latexmk` (e.g., `latexmk -pdf spread.tex`) or upload to Overleaf to generate a 17" x 11" landscape PDF.
-9. Check the spread title (“Spread Title”) and page number/label (“Page 1 - Senior Events”) in the lower-left corner.
+11. Check the spread title (“Spread Title”) and page number/label (“Page 1 - Senior Events”) in the lower-left corner.
-10. Explore the sidebar tools (currently placeholders for future functionality except PDF export).
+12. Explore the sidebar tools (currently placeholders for future functionality except Randomize and PDF export).
-11. Test on mobile devices to ensure the sidebar collapses, the toolbar adapts, and the canvas scales properly.
+13. Test on mobile devices to ensure the sidebar collapses, the toolbar adapts, and the canvas scales properly.

 *Note*: Console warnings about React DevTools, Tailwind CSS CDN, and Babel are normal for development, do not affect student use, and can be ignored for classroom prototyping.
 If a quadrant is too small to add elements or an element cannot be moved due to overlap, a console warning appears (future: UI alert).